Skip to content

 The ‘Right to Erasure’ is covered in articles 5, 16, and 18 of the LGPD.
 The regulation requires companies to delete the personal data of an individual if it has been requested, even if the data has been collected based on consent.

-The 'Right to Erasure' section of the LGPD is comparable to GDPR’s 'Right to be Forgotten'.
+The ‘Right to Erasure’ under LGPD is comparable to GDPR’s equivalent rule, officially known as the ‘Right to Erasure‘ but often referred to as the ‘Right to be Forgotten‘.
 Under the LGPD, both data controllers and processors must delete the subjects’ data for free if it has been requested.
 It’s also compulsory that data subjects (Brazilian citizens) are informed of their right to request for their data to be erased.

 In addition, the LGPD states that data must be deleted if it was processed for reasons that are excessive, unnecessary, or unlawful.